 Electric Engine or Gas Powered Pressure Washer

 When buying a pressure washer, you also have to consider if you will go for one that is powered by gas engine or electric motor.
 Electric motor-powered pressure washers are not that expensive and are usually lighter and smaller than gas-powered ones.
-These pressure washers do no emit gas fumes, and thus can be utilized in an unventilated space.
+These pressure washers do no emit gas fumes, and thus can be used in an unventilated space.
 Gas-powered pressure washers are much more powerful than electric motor-powered pressure washers.
 These units do not need an electric outlet and they are quite durable.
 But since they emit fumes, these models are recommended to be used outdoors.

 GPM, CU and PSI